caspergrl/GT-UX-UI-Dec2022-June2023/19-week/02-lesson.md

 - “If” statements: if a condition is true it is used to initiate a block of code.

-- “Else” statements: where if the same condition is false then it runs the code.
+- “Else” statements: run where if the first and any following conditions are false.

 - “Else if” statements: specifies a new test if the first condition is false.
+(We don't really get into this level in this class)

 The statements inside an `if` block run if the condition is `true`.